SIPP and SSAS death benefits

 Pre 75 benefit options – death of the member

-The value of the pension fund at the date of death is payable to the nominated beneficiaries, and this is free of income tax provided they are designated within two years of the member’s death.
+The value of the pension fund is payable to the nominated beneficiaries, and this is free of income tax provided they are designated within two years of the member’s death.
 If the designation is made after 2 years any income or lump sum paid will be subject to income tax at the beneficiary’s marginal rate.

 The beneficiaries can choose how they wish to take the benefits, including a lump sum from the scheme, flexi-access drawdown, an annuity or scheme pension.
 You should note however that not all schemes will offer all of these options.